spaghettiwews/blog/content/post/random-ramblings.md

 The Spotify algorithm is on point today.
 It just recommended me some old school Fiddy album/mixtape that I honestly have never heard before.
 And maaaaan, it's that old 50 threatening to smack dudes and nicely disposess them of their jewellery.
 Bars delivered with such a smooove, effortless flow.
 I really like this.
 It's that hunger, 50 was rapping like his life depended on it... probably because it did.
 Mans needed that deal.

-> 1999's the year of the predator, I'm killin' to eat
+> 1999's the year of the predator, I'm killin' to eat  \
-> niggas'll treat you like a egg, you come to cop you get beat
+> niggas'll treat you like a egg, you come to cop you get beat  \
-> gimme your dough, oh, you wore your jewels? what a treat
+> gimme your dough, oh, you wore your jewels? what a treat  \
-> you're a generous guy
+> you're a generous guy  \
-> take 'em off or die
+> take 'em off or die  \
-> man, we hurtin' 'round here, ain't nobody slingin' pies
+> man, we hurtin' 'round here, ain't nobody slingin' pies  \
-> look around, ain't nobody 'round here fly
+> look around, ain't nobody 'round here fly  \
-> why you 'round here with this shit anyway? huh? you high?
+> why you 'round here with this shit anyway? huh? you high?  \
 > see, you done made the wrong move, kiss your ass goodbye.

+😁 50 was a fool, still is actually

 ---